Badminton Horse Trials

 The three trials are set to test different strengths and abilities.
 The winning horse and rider must of course show excellence across all three.

 The dressage test is a demonstration of accuracy, discipline and obedience.
 The cross country section is run over 4 miles and requires incredible stamina and athleticism.
-The show jumping round is designed to test accuracy at speed and agility.
+The final day of the show jumping round is designed to test accuracy at speed and agility.

 Trade Stands Galore at Badminton Shopping Village